CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 weight: 100
 ---

+# Overview

+This document serves four purposes:

+1. Give you the prerequisites for building the images in Crunchy Container Suite from source
+1. Make sure your local machine has all the pieces needed to run the examples in this repository
+1. Run the images as standalone container in Docker
+1. Instruct you how to install the Crunchy Container Suite into Kubernetes or OpenShift

+Where applicable, we will try to denote which installations and steps are required for the items above.

 # Requirements

-These installation instructions are developed and tested for the following operating systems:
+These instructions are developed and on for the following operating systems:

   - **CentOS 7**

   - **RHEL 7**

-The Crunchy Container Suite can run on different environments including:
+The images in Crunchy Container Suite can run on different environments including:

   - **Docker 1.13+**